PredixDev/PredixMobileUIKit/README.md

 The PredixUIKit is a framework desinged to make building UI applications for [Predix](https://predix.io) simple by providing a rich set of data visualization components that follow [Predix Design System](https://www.predix-ui.com/#/develop/mobile) guidelines and common components meant to speed development when used with the [Predix SDK for iOS](https://github.com/predixdev/predixsdkforios).

 PredixUIKit is not a port of the Predix Design System and does not override or change stock iOS UI elements.
-It is intended to enhance applications that use the Predix SDK for iOS with UI Elements that adhere to the [Predix Design System](https://www.predix-ui.com/#/develop/mobile) and the [Apple HIG](https://developer.apple.com/ios/human-interface-guidelines/overview/themes/).
+It is intended to enhance applications that use the Predix SDK for iOS with UI Elements that adhere to the [Predix Design System guidelines](https://www.predix-ui.com/#/develop/mobile) and the [Apple HIG](https://developer.apple.com/ios/human-interface-guidelines/overview/themes/).

 ---
 Getting Started